cotobadesign/cotoba-agent-oss-docs/source/rst/config/Config_Substitutions.rst

-Replace Config
+Config Substitutions
 ===========================

-Replacing a License Key
+License Key Substitutions
 -------------------------

-- Function to replace the setting value of license.keys When the configuration item of the config is specified as ``LICENSE_KEY:VALUE`` , it is a function to replace it with the value of license.keys.
+- Function to substitute the setting value of license.keys When the configuration item of the config is specified as ``LICENSE_KEY:VALUE`` , it is a function to substitute it with the value of license.keys.

 Configuration Example